-Generally, you can add someone to your policy who has a driver’s license, regularly uses your vehicle and lives at your address.
-In some cases, you can add drivers who don’t live with you, but this varies based on your insurer and location.
+Generally, you can add someone to your policy who has a driver's license, regularly uses your vehicle and lives at your address.
+Most insurance providers require policyholders to add household members when you first sign up for insurance.
+Sometimes, you can add drivers who don't live with you, but this varies based on your insurer and location.

 Table of Contents